MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 When the value is one among this list: ``ARGB8888 | RGB888 | RGB565 | ARGB1555 | ARGB4444 | C4 | C2 | C1``, the Display module considers the pixels representation as **standard**.
 All standard representations are internally managed by the Display module, by the :ref:`Front Panel<section_ui_simulation>` and by the :ref:`Image Generator<section_image_generator>`.
 No specific support is required as soon as a MicroEJ Platform is using a standard representation.
-It is able to:
+It can:

-* generates at compile-time RAW images in same format than display pixel format,
+* generates at compile-time RAW images in the same format than display pixel format,
 * converts at runtime MicroUI 32-bit colors in display pixel format,
 * simulates at runtime the display pixel format.

-.. note:: The custom implementations of the image generator, low-level APIs and Front Panel APIs are ignored by the Display module when a pixel standard representation is selected.
+.. note:: The custom implementations of the image generator, low-level APIs, and Front Panel APIs are ignored by the Display module when a standard pixel representation is selected.

 According to the chosen format, some color data can be lost or cropped.